How Creating a Living Trust Saves You Money

-There’s a good reason many Californians create a Living Trust to avoid Probate: because Probate is expensive!
-Let’s say you die with only a Will (no Trust) or with no Estate Plan at all.
+There’s a good reason many Californians create a living trust to avoid probate: because probate is expensive!
+Let’s say you die with only a will (no trust) or with no Estate Plan at all.
 Let’s say your estate is worth more than $166,250 in non-real property or $55,425 in real property.
 That means your estate will need to go to the Probate Court in order for your heirs to receive their inheritance.

-So how much does a Probate cost?
+So how much does a probate cost?
 It depends on the size of your estate.
 Let’s take a look at some examples.

 Let’s say the total size of your estate is $500,000.
 That includes your home, your investments, retirement, life insurance, bank accounts, and anything else you might own.
-The statutory Probate fees on your estate will be $26,000 – and that is just to pay the attorney and the personal representative.
+The statutory probate fees on your estate will be $26,000 – and that is just to pay the attorney and the personal representative.
 There are additional filing fees and other associated costs on top of that, so let’s round that up to $27,000.

-Now let’s compare the cost of a Living Trust-based Estate Plan, which is appropriate for most California homeowners.
+Now let’s compare the cost of a living trust-based Estate Plan, which is appropriate for most California homeowners.
 For a married couple, you’re looking at about $2,000-2,500 for a complete estate plan, including a Living Trust, Pour-Over Wills, Advance Health Care Directive, Powers of Attorney, and other supporting documents.
 After death, an average Trust Administration costs around $5,000, although the cost can vary.

-Check out our Probate page under Practice Areas, where you will find a handy chart to determine what the Probate fees would be on your estate.
+Check out our Probate page under Practice Areas, where you will find a handy chart to determine what the probate fees would be on your estate.

-Now let’s talk about how a Living Trust can help you save money by avoiding taxes.
+Now let’s talk about how a living trust can help you save money by avoiding taxes.